abinmp/ObjectMemoryCache/README.md

 # ObjectMemoryCache
-Object Memory Cache with LRU and MRU algorithms
+Object Memory Cache with LRU and MRU replacement algorithms.